icopy-site/awesome/docs/awesome/awesome-javascript-learning.md

 - [The Principles of Object-Oriented JavaScript](https://www.nostarch.com/oojs) - Comprehensible, especially interesting for people with a class based OOP background.
 - [JavaScript Enlightenment](http://shop.oreilly.com/product/0636920027713.do) - Will solidify your understanding of the language.
 - [Testing JavaScript Applications](https://www.manning.com/books/testing-javascript-applications) - A complete guide for JavaScript testing tools and techniques.
+- [The Joy of JavaScript](https://www.manning.com/books/the-joy-of-javascript) - A book covering advanced language features like Iterators and Generators.

 ## Blogs